apache/incubator-taverna-site/content/documentation/server/3.1/install.md

 - Those used to enable optional notification mechanisms; those are all disabled by default unless the required extra properties are set (see below).

-    # Script in Taverna installation to run to actually execute workflows
+    # Script for Taverna command line tool to actually execute workflows
     executeWorkflowScript:      /usr/taverna/executeworkflow.sh

     # Override the hostname, port and webapp; leave at 'NONE' if no